20 Types of Screwdrivers & How They Use | Daily Life Tools

 Magnetic Screwdriver

-You can use a magnetic driver to remove and insert flat-head screws in any direction, as well as Phillips and Torx screws.
+You can use a magnetic driver to remove and insert flat-head screws and Phillips and Torx screws in any direction.

-Some even come with automatic shut-off, which means you don’t have to hold down a button while you work, just insert or remove screws like normal and let it do its thing when it’s done.
+Some even come with automatic shut-off, which means you don’t have to hold down a button while you work, insert or remove screws like usual and let it do its thing when it’s done.

 19. Jeweler’s Screwdriver

 The Jeweler’s Screwdriver is a small, flat-headed screwdriver with a handle and blade typically made from hardened steel.
-It is used to loosen tight screws that fit into jewelry and eyeglass frames.
+It loosens tight screws that fit into jewelry and eyeglass frames.

 Jeweler’s Screwdriver